 "The best thing I can do for my congregation is to quit comparing myself to other pastors and simply strive to be genuinely me." ...Words by Brady Boyd, Pastor and author of the book, Addicted to Busy.

-Last night, as I was going through some old papers and came across a note with this quote at the top.
+Last night, as I was going through some old papers I came across a note with the above quote at the top.
 Underneath it were my thoughts about these words and I want to share that with you today.

 An unintentional, but very negative by-product of social media is comparison.
 In social media we get a snap shot of someone else's life and it is easy to think that person/couple/family has a "perfect" life.
 Spoiler Alert...Their lives are NOT perfect!
 No one's is.

 Now I am not faulting anyone for sharing the "best" parts of their lives.
-I do it too...but when we are on social media we need to be aware of the pitfall of comparison.
+I am guilty of it too...but when we are on social media we need to be aware of the pitfall of comparison.
 We can be on guard, turn our thinking around and share in that person's joy.

 If you have a tendency to fall into the comparison trap, like a do, I encourage you to spend some getting to know yourself better.
 Learn your strengths, your passions; get to know your family members better, learn their strengths and passions.
 If you haven't thought about your own strengths and passions lately, you might even be surprised to learn that some have changed.

-And spend time with The Lord.
+The best way to really know yourself better is to spend time with The Lord.
 Get to know what His words says about you.
 Our Heavenly Father cares for you deeply.
 He loves you immensely and He wants to bless you beyond measure.
 He made you in His image and He gave you strengths and talents that no one else has.
-His plan and will for your life is perfect, you just have to be willing and ready to do it.
+His plan and will for your life is perfect, you just have to be willing and ready to live it.